ArtemGontar/solutionarchitect/content/posts/slsa.md

 ---
 title: "SLSA (Software License and Safety Authority)"
 description: "This article discusses SLSA (Software License and Safety Authority), a non-profit organization that promotes the use of open source software and establishes industry standards for software development.
-It covers the goals and mission of SLSA, as well as the resources and support it provides for software developers.
-The article also highlights the importance of software security and how SLSA works to improve the safety and security of software.
-The article provides examples of how SLSA has been used in the software industry and gives an overview of how to approach using the SLSA framework."
+It covers the goals and mission of SLSA, as well as the resources and support it provides for software developers."
 date: 2022-11-20T19:13:07+02:00
 keywords:
 - Software License and Safety Authority (SLSA)